Semiclassical dynamics of horizons in spherically symmetric collapse: Gravitational collapse with a scalar field

 \section{Gravitational collapse with a scalar field}

-The physical model we consider is that of a collapsing spherical body (star), whose matter is described by a \emph{homogeneous} massless scalar field.
-The matter is confined to a spherically symmetric region, whose coordinates are considered as $(t,r,\theta,\phi)$.
-In order to describe the whole spacetime structure, we assume that the spacetime is splitted into two parts: The \emph{interior} region which constitutes the matter field; and the \emph{exterior} region which must be matched to the interior one at the boundary with the coordinate radius $r=r_{b}$.
+We consider a spherically symmetric model for the gravitational collapse to investigate the LQC effects on the removal of the black hole singularity forming at the collapse end state.
+Techniques to handle inhomogeneous systems \cite{RTibrewala,RTibrewala-b} are still under development \cite{inhomogeneous1,inhomogeneous2,inhomogeneous3} (see also Ref.~\cite{Bojowald:2011}), but they do not easily reveal the physical picture.
+We, therefore, follow the literature (see, e.g., Refs.~\cite{4,homo-Boj,TachL}) and consider a simple toy model by taking a \emph{homogeneous} interior spacetime for a collapsing spherical body (star) filled with a massless scalar field.
+In order to describe the whole spacetime structure, our \emph{interior} region must be matched to a suitable (inhomogeneous) exterior geometry at the boundary surface with the radius coordinate $r=r_{b}$.
+Classically, this model always produces a black hole, but we show that holonomy corrections from LQC change this situation dramatically \cite{2}.

-The geometry in the interior region can be modeled by a metric of the FLRW family \cite{4,TachL}:
+The matter is confined in a spherically symmetric region whose coordinates are considered to be $(t,r,\theta,\phi)$.
+The geometry in the interior region can be, in general, described by the metric \cite{LL1}

-where $d\Omega^{2}$ is the standard line element on the unit two sphere.
-We can identify every shell with its coordinate radius $r$.
+where $a(t)$ is the scale factor and $d\Omega^{2}$ is the standard line element on the unit two sphere.
+We can identify any shell with the corresponding coordinate radius $r$.
+Considering the class of scalar fields having one timelike and three spacelike eingenvectors, this metric can be simplified and a particular class of solutions is the the flat FLRW \cite{SS-1,SS-1b,SS-1c}:

+where $N(t)$ is the lapse function.
+In the case where the scalar field gradient remains always timelike (behaving like a stiff perfect fluid) and in particular when $\phi(t)\neq 0$, the scalar field collapse is continual and the endstate is singular \cite{Giambo}.
+Notice that if the scalar field $\phi$ is monotonic in $t$, it can be used as a physically meaningful parameter (e.g. the \emph{physical time}) for the collapse evolution.
+The interior metric (\ref{INTmetric}) was also shown to be adequate to obtain an exact soluble solution for loop quantum cosmology (sLQC) \cite{sLQC}.
+Therefore, in this toy model, we aim to follow verify the main features of the LQC approach in a gravitational collapse context.
 The physical radius of such a shell is given by

-called the \emph{area radius}.
-In light of the canonical analysis, which differentiates $r$ and $t$, it is a good idea to fix the coordinate $r$ and regard $R(t,r)$ as a function on the gravitational phase space.
+known as the \emph{area radius}.
+In the context of the canonical analysis, which differentiates the roles of $r$ and $t$, it is reasonable to fix the coordinate $r$ and regard $R(t,r)$ as a function defined in the gravitational phase space.